goober99/lisp-gui-examples/survey.md

 beginning to work well on touch screens (tablets, smartphones, etc.).
 Qt Quick is sometimes criticized for having a foreign look on the desktop (neither Qt Quick or Qt Widgets use native widgets, but Qt Widgets look more native on the desktop).
-Qt Quick can by styled and comes with a few built-in styles to choose from including Fusion that offers a desktop-oriented look and feel.
+Qt Quick can be styled and comes with a few built-in styles to choose from including Fusion that offers a desktop-oriented look and feel.
 Creating your own style is no easy feat though.
 To create a new style, you have to provide alternate implementations of each widget with your styling using QML.